 Enjoying the spoils of France – We love French markets!

-Whether a first time to France or a repeat “offender”, France will always be a good idea. and not just Paris as the saying goes.
+Whether a first-timer to France or a repeat “offender”, France will always be a good idea, not just Paris as the saying goes.
 There is just something about France that gets to you and maybe you’ve dreamt of calling it home for a little while.
 Why not?

 I have been blessed to live in at least 4 different places in France and every time, being the food lover that I am, I have been close to fresh food markets.
-From Paris to the Loire region, & the Languedoc-Roussillon (Occitanie).
+From Paris to the Loire region, & the Languedoc-Roussillon (Occitanie), good food and I have never parted ways.
 The French are spoiled, particularly when it comes to food.
+It should come as no surprise to you that food is probably one of the biggest reasons people fall in love with France.

 When I was still living in Paris, ours was a popular landing pad for countless guests embarking on their European journey.
 It seemed only natural that one of the stops on our tour de Paris would include a visit to my nearby market which I have to admit I took for granted.
 Having my friends and family look wide-eyed at me and say, “Is this stuff for real?”
 “How are the tomatoes so red?”
 “Look at how fresh and pretty everything looks!”, was always a great feeling.
 After so many years of living in France, somehow I was convinced that they had always looked that way.
 Boy, had I forgotten.

-Tourists can’t help but stop and take photos as they pass by the markets.
+With so many great reasons to shop at the French market, tourists can’t help but stop and take photos as they pass through.
 It is just too surreal for some.
-I always thought this was funny – well I guess not always because when I was a student in Paris some years back, I too was snapping away taking photos of peaches, plums, melons, grapes, tomatoes, fish, cheese and much more.
+I always thought this was funny – well I guess not always because when I was a student in Paris some years back, I too was snapping away taking photos of peaches, plums, melons, grapes, tomatoes, fish, cheese, and much more.
 They were like those shiny magazine covers – photos you could almost eat.

-While now living in rural France, I’m more inclined to group my shopping trips to save on gas or foot power, it goes without saying that, it is much easier for me to think I’ll just pop out for a baguette at my local boulangerie or grab some juicy fruits (in-season), that I know will taste as good as they look.
+After moving to rural France, I was more inclined to group my shopping trips to save on gas or foot power.
+It goes without saying that, it was much easier for me to think I’ll just pop out for a baguette at my local boulangerie or grab some juicy fruits (in-season), that I know will taste as good as they look, while I was still in Paris, but there is something about the markets outside an urban setting that enchant you.

-After my first stay in Paris, I returned to New York and desperately wanted to continue the tradition of fresh produce, fresh bread, and great cheese.
+After my first long stay in Paris, I returned to New York and desperately wanted to continue the tradition of fresh produce, fresh bread, and, great cheese.
 Not impossible but a challenge indeed with a rather hefty price tag to boot.
-Sure there are farmers markets and there is always Whole Foods but never did I realize just how blessed I am with selection and the option of “food snobbery” than when a simple quest for a croissant for my son’s breakfast in Brooklyn, set me back something like $7!
+Sure there are farmers’ markets and there is always Whole Foods but never did I realize just how blessed I am with selection and the option of “food snobbery” than when a simple quest for a croissant for my son’s breakfast in Brooklyn, set me back something like $7!
 The scandal!
 All I kept thinking was, “I miss France!”
-You’re better off taking a croissant baking class in Paris or siging up for one of our upcoming viennoiserie 2-day workshops with chef Eric in Uzès.
+You’re better off taking a croissant baking class in Paris and then returning home to wow your family and friends with some great viennoiserie.

 Let’s not even get into the organic options.
-Particularly in our region, as I can’t really speak for many others, organic food and wine production is a big deal.
-Many of the wineries that we think are well worth the visit, produce organic wines.
+Particularly in Occitanie (formerly Languedoc), as I can’t really speak for many others, organic food and wine production is a big deal.
+Many of the wineries that we think are well worth the visit listed in this Wine Lover’s Guide to Uzès, produce organic wines.

 Le Pays d’Uzes